 As far as names are concerned, Thai Yoga Massage is the same as Thai Massage, or Traditional Thai Massage.
-There are many variations which sound like they are all different styles.
+There are many variations that sound like they are all different styles.

 Sure there are slight regional differences, and there are differences between individuals who have developed their own style, and there are differences between schools.

-Is there such a thing as a “pure style”?
+Is there such a thing as a ‘pure Thai Massage style’?

 Some schools or teachers like to think that their style is truly authentic.
 However in reality there is a tendency to more blending rather than differentiating.

-The fact is that there is no one true, original, authentic, unique style of Thai Massage or unbroken lineage which needs to be followed in order to be authentic.
+The fact is that there is no one true, original, authentic, unique style of Thai Massage or unbroken lineage that needs to be followed in order to be authentic.

 Thai Yoga Massage, Yoga, and Thai Massage

-Thai Yoga Massage is the only name which is not used in Thailand at all.
-This name has been coined by western therapists because of the similarity between yoga and Thai Massage.
+Thai Yoga Massage is the only name that is not used in Thailand at all.
+This name has been coined by Western therapists because of the similarity between yoga and Thai Massage.

-Yoga in Thailand is nowhere close to the popularity it enjoys in the western world.
-Actually the Thais have only started to develop an interest in yoga in the last few years, and that only in a few major cities.
+Yoga in Thailand is nowhere close to the popularity it enjoys in the Western world.
+Actually, the Thais have only started to develop an interest in yoga in the last decade or so, and that only in a few major cities.

-This is despite the fact that there actually is a Thai Yoga system which is similar to the yoga from India.
+This is despite the fact that there actually is a Thai Yoga system that is similar to the yoga from India.
 But it never became popular in Thailand.

 Evidence of Thai Massage’s growing popularity

 This is easy to verify.
 This graph is generated by Google Trends.
-It shows that the popularity of and the interest in Thai Massage have been steadily going up for the last ten years.
+It shows the result of a global search for the popularity of and the interest in Thai Massage The trend has been steadily going up for the last one and a half decades.

 Although the term “Thai Yoga Massage” reflects more accurately what it is about and what its origins are, it does not have the brand name recognition that Thai Massage has.